snknitin/Excel-cheatsheet/README.md

    * sort the rows
    * filter blanks
 * If you want to transpose the rows and columns, Copy the data, ad then paste it by selecting the transpose option
+* **Freeze Pane** option allow you to freeze the rows and columns to the left and above the selected row allowing you to scroll through the data horizontally or vertically without missing track fo what columsn or rows you are looking at, since those are frozen

 ## Formula